MEET THE EXEC TEAM

 He is also a lecturer at Griffith University where, for the past 12 years, he has been responsible for part of the environmental hydrology and hydraulics subject.

-Prior to Ocean Protect, Brad was the Senior a Principal Environmental Engineer and Manager of the Urban Water Team at environmental engineering consulting services firm BMT.
+Prior to Ocean Protect, Brad was the Senior a Principal Environmental Engineer and Manager of the Urban Water Team at BMT, an environmental engineering consulting services firm.
 He was responsible for the planning, design and implementation of integrated water management and water sensitive urban design strategies on a range of applications including award winning master-planned communities, catchments and regions.

 Brad has a Bachelor of Environmental Engineering with First Class Honours from Griffith University.